In this article

-Implant bridges are ideal for patients who have at least three missing teeth (back molars) in a row.
+Implant bridges are ideal for patients who have at least three missing teeth in a row.
 Implant bridges can be used to replace front and/or back teeth.

 All-on-four implant-supported dentures provide a permanent full-arch restoration using four implants per jaw.
 These implants can replace failing or missing teeth in the upper jaw, lower jaw, or both.

 Full mouth dental implants can cost up to $25,000 per jaw.